 Large-scale data breaches always make it to the headlines – like this year’s Facebook, Toyota, Microsoft, and American Medical Collection Agency attacks.
 But the attacks are becoming less discriminatory – with hackers targeting more small businesses and consumers directly.
 This year saw a 50% jump from 2015 in the number of data breaches.
 The Tech Republic notes that organizations suffered over 3,800 data breaches in 2018.

-7 Cybersecurity Predictions for the Year 2020
+7 Cybersecurity Trends for the Year 2020

-- The Evergreen Phishing Threat
+The Evergreen Phishing Threat

 The same goes for ransomware attacks, which continue to provide a solid source of income for international cybercrime.
 Adequate protection requires not just proper cybersecurity training for all employees and business partners, but also in-depth security and vulnerability management to prevent attackers from obtaining confidential information used in phishing attempts.

-- Risks Related to IoT Devices
+Risks Related to IoT Devices

 In the race to deliver new products and technologies, security is seldom the first consideration, so it’s no surprise that the booming IoT (Internet of Things) space has brought a wealth of security blunders.
 Hard-coded credentials, insecure wireless communication, unencrypted personal data, unverified firmware updates, vulnerable web interfaces – the list goes on.

-- AI on Both Sides of the Barricade
+AI on Both Sides of the Barricade

-- Mobile vectors will become more common
+Mobile vectors will become more common

 We are seeing a multiplying number of mobile devices being used by employees.
 As the number rises, so does the volume of business data gathered on them.
 We can expect a surge in recorded data breaches related to mobile device use and misuse, even if the direct business impact of mobile malware is low.
 All devices used to access company systems are endpoints to secure as well, with reliable access to web applications with real-time risk and vulnerability management.

-- Drones Can be New Pathways for Intelligence-Gathering
+Drones Can be New Pathways for Intelligence-Gathering

 Beyond the physical damages that drones can potentially cause, the longer-term opportunity for attackers is to employ drones as a pathway to steal – and manipulate – sensitive information.
 Goldman Sachs recently predicted that businesses would spend more than $17 billion in the next five years on drone functionality.
 With an emphasis on innovation and development, we need to treat these devices the same as any other IoT device that gathers and stores sensitive information.
-In both cases, comprehensive data protection and security software need to be set in place to protect all the data within the device.
+In both cases, comprehensive data protection and security software need to set in place to protect all the data within the device.

 The Ransomware Butterfly Effect

 Reports indicate that in 2019, there were around 600-700 ransomware attacks on U.S. government agencies, schools, and healthcare providers.
 Ransomware attacks continue to plague the world and even gain momentum this 2020.
-With these attacks aimed at disruption and destabilizing systems, cities and towns need to improve their approach to becoming cyber resilient.
+With these attacks aimed at disruption and destabilizing systems, cities need to improve their approach to becoming cyber resilient.

 The constant attacks will have a butterfly effect beyond what we currently see.
 The effects include:

-Attackers seem quieter with the absence of ransomware attacks (e.g. Petya), but it’s because their focus is on maximizing the malware they have invested in, and that has been around for years.
-These malware families continue to be useful mostly because many organizations still neglect to adhere to proper security protocol and stick to basic patches.
+Attackers seem quieter with the absence of ransomware attacks (e.g. Petya), but it’s because their focus is on maximizing the malware that has been around for years.
+These malware families continue to be useful mostly because many organizations still neglect to adhere to proper security protocol.
 Attackers continue to explore how to monetize their assaults further.
-For example, if they have malware that is steadily performing in Windows environments, attackers will level up the attack by accessing a greater diversity of systems, like cloud, fog, and edge environments, for instance.
-Innovations in ransomware for Linux are foreseen to take broader advantage of digital transformation trends.
+For example, if they have malware that is steadily performing in Windows environments, attackers will level up the attack by accessing a greater diversity of systems, like the cloud, fog, and edge environments.
+Innovations in ransomware for Linux will take broader advantage of digital transformation trends.

-Attackers will target organizations with cyber insurance because those organizations they can pay.
+Attackers will target organizations with cyber insurance because those organizations can pay.
 Insurance companies evaluating the cost benefits of a payout will most likely pay if the cost of the ransom is less in value than the needed downtime in rebuilding a network.
 In the end, this gold rush will serve attackers well, turning over the power in their direction, fueling resources and spurring the need for policy changes and disruption across the insurance industry.

-- Biometrics Build a False Sense of Corporate Security
+Biometrics Build a False Sense of Corporate Security

 Cybercriminals are upping their game this 2020.
-You have to be watchful and come up with strategies to counter possible attacks.
+You have to stay alert and come up with strategies to counter possible attacks.
 But first things first.
 Keep your devices safe, at least with antivirus software installed in them.
 Firewalls should be present too.
 We need to know how antivirus software works and why we should have one.
 The best antiviruses can at least alert you – if it can’t stop cybercrimes – that someone is attempting to take over your computer.